 Your child may also be more sensitive to some foods and drinks.
 Sweets, for example, may cause your child’s teeth to hurt if they have a cavity.
 They may also be more sensitive to hot and cold foods and beverages.

 If you notice one or more of these signs, it’s very likely that your child has a cavity, and will need a filling.
-Contact the team at Miles of Little Smiles to schedule an appointment in White Plains for your little one right away with Dr. Mila or Dr. Dee today.
+Contact our White Plains dentist to schedule an appointment for your little one right away.

 The Healing Process

-Within a few days, their tooth will be completely healed and restored.
-If your child is complaining of pain and sensitivity in their filled tooth for longer than about two weeks after their procedure, however, you may want to come back to our office for a check-up.
+Within a few days, their tooth will be completely healed.
+If your child is complaining of pain and sensitivity in their filled tooth for longer than about two weeks after their procedure, please give us a call and bring them back for an evaluation.

 Can Fillings Fall Out?